jedandroby/Crypto-Stock-dashboard/README.md

 # Crypto Dashboard and Price Predictor
-**Project 1 for Fintech bootcamp through UC Berkeley.**
+**Project 2 for Fintech bootcamp through UC Berkeley.**

 # Project Description
-We created an asset price predictor using monte carlo simulations.
-The code will pull in data from a yahoo api and grab the most recent data for the token of your choice in the form of daily candles.
-It will then run analysis on that token plotting the data pulled in.
-Shortly after you will see the values for Sharpe ratio, Mean Annual percentage return, and standard deviation.
-After it will show a chart with the moving averages for the 50 and 200 day.
-Next the program will run a series of monte carlo simulations and show you possible projections of where price could go in the next year utilizing the results provided above.
-Finally you will see a normal distribution chart showing the results of the simulations and an expected 'average' price the asset will be around a year later.
+We created a website that can be used to analyze various cryptocurrencies based on a USD pair.
+There are multiple pages on this website ranging from simple montecarlo simulations to predict price, to complex recurring neural networks, and a algorithmic trading backtester based on trading strategies.

-Currently we have two live and running prototypes.
-The first is our alpha test file `alpha.py` that runs using the questionary package and utilizing the ccxt package to get data.
-This file is stable and runs in VS code or a similar IDE.
-More details below on how to get started on your local machine.
+The website pulls in data from a yahoo api and grabs the most recent data for the token of your choice in the form of daily candles.There are multiple pages when you first go to the site.
+The 'Home Page', 'Monte Carlo Simulator', 'Long Short-Term Memory model','Prophet', 'Trading Backtester', 'Linear Regression Model'.
+Each page uses the same data and offers its own unique way to analyze market data and help make informed decisions.
+Feel free to reach out to the developers on the Home Page and give us your feedback for things to make better in the future!

-The second prototype we currently have running is a website [deployed](https://jedandroby-crypto-stock-dashboard-test-gilg5r.streamlit.app/) via streamlit utilizing this very GitHub repo!
-The file containing the code for that dashboard is located in the `dashboard.py` file.
+Currently we are still dealing with the full streamlit deployment but everything works locally as long as you have all the correct packages installed (follow below to install packages) and then once its up and running feel free to adjust any of the parameters to your liking!

 ---
 ## Package Requirements and versions